jnury/jnury.github.io/_posts/2018-3-12-JEA_parameter_cannot_found_matches_name.md

 * Out-Default
 * Select-Object

 These 8 functions are not the 'real' functions.
-They are proxy functions intended to let you have a minimal set of command to interact with the endpoint while not being able to to somthing harmfull.
+They are proxy functions intended to let you have a minimal set of command to interact with the endpoint while not being able to do something harmfull.

 For example, the 'real' *Get-Command* function accepts the following syntaxes: